BlvckBytes/docs-component-markup/docs/tag_syntax.md

 ### Conditionals

-The simplest form of a conditional is represented by the intrinsic `*if`-directive, which is **always** treated as an expression (square brackets must **not** be added explicitly); if matching, the tag to which it is applied shows up and if not, the tag will not be evaluated.
+The simplest form of a conditional is represented by the intrinsic `*if` structural attribute, which is **always** treated as an expression (square brackets must **not** be added explicitly); if matching, the tag to which it is applied shows up and if not, the tag will not be evaluated.

 ```component-markup
 <red *if="my_condition">Shown if the condition matches!</red>
 ```

-Once a conditional has been declared as can be seen above, the directives `*else-if` as well as `*else` are now available to its direct siblings, meaning elements which succeed it on the same level of nesting.
+Once a conditional has been declared as can be seen above, the structural attributes `*else-if` as well as `*else` are now available to its direct siblings, meaning elements which succeed it on the same level of nesting.

 ```component-markup
 <red *if="my_number == 1">Shown if the value is one!</red>